-Under the Company's governance structure and applicable law, the Board of Directors is ultimately responsible for overseeing the Company's risk management processes.
-The Board of Directors discharges this duty in part through its duly appointed committees.
-A Directors Risk Committee (the "Risk Committee") assists the Boards of Directors of the Company and its wholly-owned subsidiary, Western Alliance Bank, in fulfilling their oversight responsibilities with respect to the existence, operation and effectiveness of the enterprise risk management programs, policies and practices of the Company and its subsidiaries.
-The Risk Committee satisfies itself that sound policies, procedures and practices are implemented for the management of key risks under the Company's Enterprise Risk Management framework, including credit, concentration, operational, market, regulatory, information technology, reputational, strategic, business, modelling, legal and external/environmental risks.
+The Board has assigned primary oversight for the second line of defense (including the compliance and risk management functions) to the Directors Risk Committee (the "Risk Committee"), except where responsibility for compliance with particular laws and regulations have been specifically assigned to a different Board Committee (e.g. , compliance with financial reporting regulations, which is overseen by the Audit Committee).
+The Risk Committee satisfies itself that sound policies, procedures and practices are implemented for the management of key risks under the Company's Enterprise Risk Management framework, including credit, concentration, operational, market, regulatory, information technology, reputational, strategic, business, modeling, legal and external/environmental risks.
 The Risk Committee reports regularly to the Board of Directors regarding material matters discussed at meetings of the Risk Committee, as well as the current status of risk and action items.
 The Risk Committee assists the Board of Directors and its other committees with their risk-related activities, and acts as a resource to management, including the Company's Enterprise Risk Management Committee ("ERMC").